 The last step of this journey would be London.
 Then I realized: “Why not to visit Oxford?”.
 It’s a historical city and Tolkien himself wrote most part of his books there.

-I used Oxfordbus company as transport from Heathrow Airport to Oxford center.
-I choose a cozy house to say via Airbnb for 3 days and 2 nights.
+I used the Oxfordbus company as transport from Heathrow Airport to Oxford center and choose a cozy house to stay via Airbnb for 3 days and 2 nights.

 Everything in Oxford closes really early.
 I got there around 4pm and there was nothing to do anymore.
 I tried to visit the Bodleian Library, but it was closing.
 All colleges were closed.
 The only thing to do is to look for a place to eat.

 The first stop for real was Eagle and Child.
 This was the pub where the Inklings met once a week in the morning.
 For those who don’t know the Inklings, it was a small group which J.R.R.
 Tolkien and C.S.
 Lewis were members.
 They used to talk about their books in these meetings.
 The Lord of the Rings had their first drafts showed in this pub, probably.
 It’s a good place to eat, I liked it.